Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Model Description and Image Formation

+In the following we present the Range-Doppler algorithm \cite{Cumming_RD, Chen_RD, Walker_RD}.
+The first step in the Range-Doppler Algorithm is to perform range compression which results in \cite{Cumming}

+where $p_r(x) = \frac{sin(\pi x)}{\pi x}$.
+Next, we should compensate for the RCM phenomenon which is the result of coupling between the range and azimuth directions.
+Consequently, after RCM compensation, we can describe the signal in the Doppler domain as \cite{Cumming}

-The final step for image formation in the Range Doppler algorithm is to compress the data in the azimuth direction.
-To perform the azimuth localization, we use the following matched filter
+in which $K_a = \frac{2v^2}{\lambda R_0}$.
+The final step for image formation in the Range-Doppler algorithm, is to compress the data in the azimuth direction which upon performing this stage the compressed signal in the range and azimuth directions is described as \cite{Cumming}